loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 We did it for a minimal set of changes enabling an initial evaluation.
 Our goal here was to change minimal and get the max result possible.

 - Results and conclusions:
-Once we had a prototype working as expected, we started gathering data for it.
-If it showed good results, we could invest more effort in it.
+Once we had a prototype working as expected, we started gathering data.
+If it showed promising results, we could invest more effort in it.

 ## Actions and Results